atk4/data/docs/fields.rst

 Adding condition on a field will also make it system.

-.. php:property:: never_persist
+.. php:attr:: never_persist

 Field will never be loaded or saved into persistence.
 You can use this flag for fields that physically are not located in the database, yet you want to see this field in beforeSave hooks.

-.. php:property:: never_save
+.. php:attr:: never_save

 This field will be loaded normally, but will not be saved in a database.
 Unlike "read_only" which has a similar effect, you can still change the value of this field.
 It will simply be ignored on save.
 You can create some logic in beforeSave hook to read this value.

-.. php:property:: ui
+.. php:attr:: ui

 This field contains certain arguments that may be needed by the UI layer to know if user should be allowed to edit this field.

-.. php:property:: loadCallback
+.. php:attr:: loadCallback

 Specify a callback that will be executed when the field is loaded and it is necessary to decode or do something else with loaded the value.